 August 9, 2003

 Wow!
 Still headed south today.
 That’s progress.
-The surrounding were woods and farmland and occasional houses.
+The surroundings were woods and farmland and occasional houses.
 Just perfect.

 Another Bambi day: Eagle, deer, otter, small birds galore, etc. It would be that way for several days and I was enjoying it immensely.
 The only negative were the deerflies.
 They hurt when they bite.
 I could put a hat on and keep them off my head, but my arms and legs were exposed.